Donald Trump Confused About Number of Attacks Against U.S. Service Members on His Watch

 • House Majority Leader Steve Scalise: “This tragedy was avoidable.
 For years now, Biden has emboldened Iran – sending them billions & tolerating their aggression against our troops.”
 [1/28/2024]

 Trump went so far as to erroneously claim that American troops would have been safer on his watch.
 His claim is not based in fact.
-During the four years that Donald Trump served in the Oval Office, 65 service members were killed in hostile action, compared with 16 service members killed during the Biden administration to-date.
+During the four years that Donald Trump served in the Oval Office, 65 service members were killed in hostile action, compared with 16 service members killed during the Biden-Harris Administration to-date.

 It’s possible Donald Trump just didn’t know about all of the attacks against U.S. service men and women on his watch because – unlike most Presidents – he spent so little time calling the families of the deceased or even acknowledging their deaths.
 But here are just a few stark reminders of the tragic deaths of U.S. service members while Donald Trump was Commander in Chief.